 The B-21 can launch maritime strikes from distributed bases in central Australia to beyond Indonesia, PNG and New Zealand.
 Basing them in central Australia keeps them well away from “surprise” submarine-launched attacks which you would expect on any bases near the coast.

 In July 2019, the USAF Vice Chief of Staff indicated that the new B-21 will make its maiden flight sometime in December 2021.
 Production of Hunter class frigates is scheduled to start in 2022.

 The US Secretary of Commerce has said the US would “look favourably” on an Australian request to participate in the B-21 Raider program.
 Allied involvement would cut costs for the USAF.

 Neighbouring ASEAN countries should be invited to be closely involved with Australian B-21 operations and could provide co-pilots.
 This will help these countries see the B-21’s as more of a free asset that enhances their security rather than a threat.
 The main role for the B-21’s and its ordnance stockpile should be seen to be for maritime strike and air-to-air defence, not attacking land targets.

 If the B-21 was not suitable other options could include drones such as Boeing Loyal Wingman (or similar) or land based missiles.
-Other medium-range stealth aircraft capable of carrying anti-ship missiles internally should also be examined.
+Other medium-range aircraft capable of carrying anti-ship missiles should also be examined.